Endoscopic Spine Surgery

 Our candidate selection process begins with our proprietary Personalized Pain Mapping, where we define and identify the specific pain generator.

 We listen carefully to your pain journey and your desired outcomes.
 Then we use diagnostic and therapeutic injections to pinpoint the pain generator.

 We personalize a treatment plan that will effectively address your pain and desired outcomes with the patient.
 Many of our patients get better without any surgical intervention.

 However, those patients we select for endoscopic spine surgery have great results and a high level of satisfaction.

-As a leader in least invasive spine surgery, DISC is bridging the gap between pain management and minimally invasive spine surgery.
+As a leader in least invasive spine surgery, DISC is bridging the gap between pain management and ultra minimally invasive spine surgery.

 Have leg pain, numbness, tingling made worse by sitting or bending or arching your back

 Due to evolving physicians’ treatment methodology, certain degenerative conditions, if not too severe, can be helped, but only after individual evaluation of each patient and their response to evocative discography and other diagnostic injections can our surgeons tell if the endoscopic procedure is recommended for you.

 After reading the above, if you believe endoscopic spine surgery may help you, download and complete our Request a Consultation Form.